 Therefore, to raise more funds, you have to come out of obscurity.
 Technology helps us do this.

-I want you to put aside your assumptions of what technology can do.
+I want you to put aside your assumptions about what technology can do.
 Instead of looking at social media, the internet, email, online ads, and software as tools for asking people for donations, I recommend taking a more effective approach.
 I suggest you use these tools to do what they are designed to do: get people’s attention.

 When you get people to know who you are — by sharing your story — you connect them with something far more important than a donation request.
 They connect with your mission, which is the inspiration behind every donation.